bertramdev/happyapps-apidoc/source/includes/_checks.md

   -H "Authorization: BEARER access_token"
 ```

-> The above command returns JSON Structured like this:
+> The above command returns JSON structure like this:

 ```json
 {